What To Know

 Did you suddenly get an increase in your electricity bill?

-If you’re wondering if it is your projector taking on all that extra power, we have answers for you.
+If you’re wondering whether it is your projector taking on all that extra power, we have answers for you.

 Many people are curious about the power their projectors consume monthly.
 Is it more than the average TV consumes?